Characterizing the Post-Red Supergiant binary system AFGL 4106 and its complex nebula with SPHERE/VLT: Observations and data reductions

 \subsection{SPHERE observations}

 Observations were carried out with the extreme adaptive optics imager and polarimeter SPHERE \bluecitep{beuzit2019} installed at the Unit Telescope 3 Nasmyth focus of the Very Large Telescope (VLT).
 Its adaptive optics module SAXO \bluecitep{fusco2006} provides a correction from the atmosphere turbulence to reach the highest angular resolution possible.
-The main component of the adaptive optics system is the Shack-Hartmann wave front sensor (WFS), with 41$\times$41 actuators working at a frequency of 1380 Hz on the deformable mirror.
+The main component of the adaptive optics system is the Shack-Hartmann wave-front sensor (WFS), with 41$\times$41 actuators working at a frequency of 1380 Hz on the deformable mirror.

 We obtained intensity images of AFGL\,4106 using the SPHERE instruments ZIMPOL (optical, 0.5-0.9 $\mu$m) and IRDIS (near-infrared, 0.95-2.32 $\mu$m).
-To enhance contrast in the ZIMPOL data, we acquired polarimetric maps, as dust-scattered light is polarized while stellar emission is not, revealing the circumstellar environment at flux levels several orders of magnitude fainter than the stars.
+To enhance contrast in the ZIMPOL data, we acquired polarimetric maps, as dust-scattered light is polarised, while stellar emission is not, revealing the circumstellar environment at flux levels several orders of magnitude fainter than the stars.
 For selected optical filters, we combined polarimetry with a 77.5 mas coronagraph to further suppress the primary star's intensity and improve contrast.
 Additional data were obtained without a coronagraph to probe the innermost regions of the system.
 IRDIS observations were performed in classical imaging mode, since no coronagraph was large enough to mask both stars; we increased the exposure time and allowed the central region to saturate in some IRDIS frames to better detect the nebula.
 A summary of the SPHERE observations is provided in Tab.~\ref{tab:log}.

-Both ZIMPOL and IRDIS data were reduced using the SPHERE data reduction center \bluecitep{delorme2017} which makes use of the Zurich ZIMPOL pipeline \bluecitep{Schmid2018} and the SPHERE pipeline \bluecitep{Pavlov2008} for the basic reduction steps.
-The SPHERE data center makes use of custom designed python routines to provide the ZIMPOL polarisation map.
-In polarization mode, ZIMPOL measure the Stokes parameter Q and U, the polarization maps are then computed using the following equations:
+Both ZIMPOL and IRDIS data were reduced using the SPHERE data-reduction centre \bluecitep{delorme2017}, which makes use of the Zurich ZIMPOL pipeline \bluecitep{Schmid2018} and the SPHERE pipeline \bluecitep{Pavlov2008} for the basic reduction steps.
+The SPHERE data centre makes use of custom-designed python routines to provide the ZIMPOL polarisation map.
+In polarisation mode, ZIMPOL measures the Stokes parameters Q and U; the polarisation maps are then computed using the following equations: